The Complete Guide to Jokulsarlon Glacier Lagoon in Iceland

 Jokulsarlon Lagoon as a Film Location

+Jokulsarlon's icy landscapes have attracted many filmmakers to shoot scenes for their movies in Iceland.
 The James Bond films “Die Another Day” and “A View to a Kill” were filmed at the glacial lagoon.
 “Tomb Raider” was filmed there, too.

-Both “Batman Begins,” and “Interstellar” were shot nearby at the Svinafellsjokull glacier inside Vatnajokull National Park.
+Both “Batman Begins” and “Interstellar” were shot nearby at the Svinafellsjokull glacier inside Vatnajokull National Park.

-Most recently, however, Vatnajokull National Park was used as a filming location for “The Secret Life of Walter Mitty.”
+In recent years, Vatnajokull National Park was used as a filming location for “The Secret Life of Walter Mitty.”
 The scenes from this movie that were shot there show Walter supposedly trekking in the Himalayas.

 Several commercials and music videos have also been shot at Jokulsarlon, such as Bon Iver's Holocene, Justin Bieber's I'll Show You, and the music video to Gerua from the Bollywood film Dilwale starring Shah Rukh Khan and Kajol.